As a leader, I am forced to make dozens of decisions every day. I’ve learned the secret to making better decisions faster.

-Sometimes I simply don’t have enough information or enough time to gather it — even though by position the decision would normally be mine to make.
-It happens frequently enough that I need to have a plan for those occasions.
-It happened frequently when I first arrived in a new church, in a new position.
-But, it keeps happening.
-There are decisions which need to be made quickly, but I don’t know the parameters we need to make the best decision as well as others on the team.
+Sometimes I simply don’t have enough information or enough time to gather it, even though by position the decision would normally be mine to make.
+It happens frequently enough I need to have a plan for those occasions.
+It happened frequently when I first arrived in a new church and in a new position, but it keeps happening.
+There are decisions, which need to be made quickly, but I don’t know the parameters we need to make the best decision, as well as others on the team.

 I could slow down progress.
 I could micromanage.
-Instead I empower.
-That’s the secret.
+Instead I empower people to make decisions.

 In times like this, the people on our staff:

 - Have more knowledge about the issue than I have.

 - Usually have an opinion of what we should do.

 - Often hope I’ll answer the way they want me to.

 - Won’t always share their idea until I ask for it.

 In those times, I will ask a question, such as, “What do you think we should do?” or “Are you comfortable enough to put your name behind it?” or “What would you do if you were me?”